-The NCERT Solutions for Class 12 are designed by our subject experts to offer a systematic and structured approach to these important concepts and help students to develop a clear understanding of critical concepts by the series of solved examples and conceptual explanations, these solutions provide a valuable resource to enhance performance in board exams as well as in the competitive exams like JEE Advanced, NEET, JEE Mains, etc. This article discusses detailed solutions to all the questions.
+The NCERT Solutions for Class 12 Chemistry are designed to offer a systematic approach to help students develop a clear understanding of critical concepts through a series of solved examples and conceptual explanations.
+These solutions also provide a valuable resource to enhance performance in competitive exams like NEET, JEE Mains, etc. The higher-order thinking skills questions are added in this article to improve your analytical thinking.
+We have also added some important points that will help you build a good approach for NCERT Solutions.

-Students can download the d and f block Elements Class 12 NCERT Solutions in PDF format for free.
-These solutions are designed to help you understand the fundamental concepts and solve textbook questions with ease.
+Students can download the d and f block elements ncert solutions pdf for free from the download icon given below.
+These solutions of NCERT are designed to help you understand the fundamental concepts and solve textbook questions with ease.

 Silver atom(atomic no. = 47) has completely filled d-orbital in its ground state(4$d^{10}$ ).
 However, in +2 oxidation state, the electron of d-orbitals gets removed.
 As a result, the d-orbital becomes incomplete( $d^{9}$ ).
 Hence it is a transition element.